RENCI/apsviz-timeseriesdb-ingest/README.md

 SQL_PASSWORD=xxxxxx

-where you change xxxxxx to your password.
+where you change xxxxxx to the password that is used to access the database in apsviz-timeseriesdb.

 Then change your directory to apsviz-timeseriesdb-ingest/build: